Not at fault car insurance

 Will a claim affect my premium or my no-claim bonus?

 In most cases, if your insurer agrees that the accident was caused exclusively by the other driver, you will not be penalised even if you make a claim.

 Depending on your level of cover and the specific conditions listed on your certificate of insurance, there may be some circumstances under which your no-claim discount will be affected, even if you have purchased protection against this.
 Read your product disclosure statement (PDS) and certificate of insurance carefully to avoid any nasty surprises.

-There are two main categories under which your vehicle can be written off and different rules apply for each of them.
+The other driver's insurer should pay you the actual cash value of your car before it was written off.
+There are two main categories your vehicle usually falls under when it's written off and different rules apply for each of them.

-- A statutory write-off means that your car will never be safe to drive again, no matter how much repair work goes into it, in which case it cannot be registered again.
+- A statutory write-off: This means that your car will never be safe to drive again, no matter how much repair work goes into it, in which case it cannot be registered again.

-- A repairable write-off means that the cost of repairs exceeds the sum insured, and normally your insurer will keep the vehicle and pay you its agreed or market value.
+- A repairable write-off: This means that the cost of repairs exceeds the sum insured, and normally you or the other drivers insurer will keep the vehicle and pay you its agreed or market value.